EnesKilicaslan/Cheat-Sheet/next-js.md

 **ISR** can be applied to a page by specifying the **revalidate** key (which is in seconds) in the `getStaticProps` function

+### Server Side Rendering

+pre-render a page not at build time but at request time, HTML is generated for every incoming request. ( it is usefull for fetching personalized data and keeping in mind SEO )